Skip to navigation Skip to content Skip to subnav

 The Department may expend, within amounts available for the purposes, what is necessary to protect and promote the welfare of children and adults in this State, including the strengthening of their homes whenever possible, by:

-(1) Investigating complaints of neglect, abuse, or abandonment of children.
+(1) Investigating complaints of neglect, abuse, or abandonment of children, including when, whether, and how names are placed on the Child Protection Registry.

 (2) Providing aid and services to the extent necessary for the purpose of permitting children to remain in their own homes.